Fox (British and Irish TV channel): Programming

-As well as British and American programming, the channel has aired a number of international programmes.
+In addition to British and American programming, the channel has aired a number of international programmes.
 These include Last Man Standing and The Nominees from Australia; Jo from France; Charlie Jade, a co-production between Canada and South Africa; and the Flemish series Matrioshki, which was shown with subtitles.

 Original content has also aired on the channel, including No Signal! which aired from February to April 2009.

 For several weeks from 5 December 2005, FX carried a strand of programming from the Fox-owned American channel Fuel TV.
 The strand was identified as FX Presents Fuel TV, and made use of Fuel TV's US branding graphics.
 The strand ran for an hour from 10:00 a.m., and was repeated in the early hours of the following morning.
 In August 2015, Fox announced that a variety of Adult Swim programming would air on the channel including adult animated sci-fi comedy Rick and Morty, starting Thursday, 10 September of that year.
 On 10 September 2015, Adult Swim moved to Fox along with truTV, airing Rick and Morty and Mr. Pickles as its first day line up.
 As of 2016, it aired on Fridays from Midnight to 1:00 a.m.